Skip to main content

 gcloud container clusters get-credentials <your_gke_cluster_name> --region <your_google_region> --project <your_google_project_id>

-Note: You may need to install the gke-gcloud-auth-plugin if not already installed.
+You may need to install the gke-gcloud-auth-plugin if it isn't already installed.

 helm repo add nginx https://kubernetes.github.io/ingress-nginx